 Pizza has been an elemental part of Italy’s diet since the Stone Age, when it was baked under the rocks of a fire.
 Given the limited resources of the time, pizza was far more basic.

+Seasonings evolved slowly, so these primitive pizzas were often eaten as plain flatbreads.
+In addition, they had not yet been given the term “pizza.”
+The evolution from these simple flatbreads to pizza as we know it today is missing a few links.
 What helped pizza bridge the time-gap and evolve into one of today’s most popular foods?
 Tomatoes!
 The tomato was an item of speculation and mystery up until the 16th Century.
 In fact, many Europeans thought the tomato to be poisonous.
 Poor citizens in the ghettos of Naples began adding tomatoes to their flatbreads in the mid 16th Century, sparking the birth of modern pizza.
 This Neapolitan pizza (pizza napoletana) was generally flavored with a combination of oil, cheese, lard, tallow, tomato, or anchovies.
-During the winter months, pizza was the only source of nourishment in these impoverished neighborhoods, but this ultimately proved beneficial.
-In a relatively short span of time, pizza became a source of economic gain for the poor.
-Perhaps lured by the rich aromas redolent in the air, tourists began visiting the neighborhoods around Naples known for making pizza.
-The city’s first pizzeria, Antica Pizzeria Port’Alba, opened in 1738.
-And, yes, you can still enjoy this delicious dish on the very same premises today.As with almost every other food, pizza underwent a process of regional variation.
-The original pizza bases in Naples were soft and pliable, but Romans began using thin, crispy crusts.
-Another example of regional variation lies in Bologna, where meat was added as a topping.
-Even the round shape of pizza began to vary.
-Pizza al taglio (by the slice) was baked in rectangular trays and sold by weight.
 Despite these metamorphoses, purists recognized only two true pizzas: “marinara” and “margherita”.
 The marinara has toppings of tomato, garlic, extra virgin olive oil, oregano, and basil.
-It was thought to be the food of choice for sailors who returned home after months at sea.
 The margherita is a creation of chef Rafaele Esposito who, in 1889, baked three pizzas for King Umberto I and Queen Margherita di Savoia.
 One pizza was topped with pork fat, cheese and basil; another was topped with garlic, oil, and tomatoes.
 The pizza containing Italy’s national colors was the Queen’s favorite: green basil leaves, white mozzarella, and red tomatoes.
 This creation was named in her honor.
 From this point in time, pizza exploded in popularity.
-The following timeline will help clarify crucial points in the history of pizza.

 Learn More and have all the information you need at your fingertips with our fun and easy handbook!